 A: Absolutely; with two F1.0 large apertures with the picture stitched together it provides a colorful wide 160 degree view.

 Q: What is DHCP?

-A: It stands for Dynamic Host Configuration Protocol and it allows the camera to accept an IP address automatically from the NVR.
+A: It stands for Dynamic Host Configuration Protocol and allows the camera to automatically accept an IP address from the NVR.
 This will save you time and hassle when installing the system.